 The area below the falls makes a great place for a mid-hike picnic or water break, with the ultra-scenic backdrop of the tumbling waterfall and the wonderfully tranquil sound of falling water.
 After soaking in the beauty, this hike retraces its outbound steps on the Benton MacKaye Trail, descending to the trailhead and finishing the adventure at just over .5 mile.

 In the area with daylight and energy to spare?
 Don’t miss the hike over the Toccoa River swinging bridge, a nearby half-mile adventure on the BMT.
 Or take a short hike on an ultra-scenic stretch of the Appalachian Trail, hiking from the lush, rhododendron-filled creek valley at Three Forks to the tumbling cascades of Long Creek Falls.
-And check out more of our favorite hikes near Blue Ridge for more outdoor adventures, and our favorite things to do in Blue Ridge, featuring our favorite places to eat, stay, and play in this top North Georgia mountain destination.
+Check out more of our favorite hikes near Blue Ridge for more outdoor adventures, and our favorite things to do in Blue Ridge, featuring our favorite places to eat, stay, and play in this top North Georgia mountain destination.
 And don’t miss our favorite hikes to waterfalls near Blue Ridge, all within forty miles of town.

 Note: slippery rocks and fast moving water can be extremely dangerous!
 Please don’t climb, stand on, swim near, or jump from any waterfall.